 But police quickly charged Norwood with the crime a few days later.

 During her trial, investigators said Murray found store property in Norwood's bag and accused her of shoplifting.
-Norwood called Murray back to the store after she left, saying she'd left her wallet inside and needed to be let back in to get it.
+Norwood called Murray back to the store after she left, saying she had left her wallet inside and needed to be let back in to get it.
 That's when Norwood attacked Murray, authorities said.

 Murray suffered at least 331 wounds from various weapons -- a knife, a hammer, a wrench, a rope and a box cutter, at least -- including 107 defensive wounds.